Mengdiegg/Data_Wrangling_Project_and_Tasks/README.md

 # qbs181
+There are four branches include project1, project2, midterm_project, final_project.

-For HW1,  I completed four main tasks as follows:
+For project 1,  I completed four main tasks as follows:
 1. Rename all the columns for eg.,
 a)	TriAge to Age
 b)	GenderCode to Gender